Tom-PIT/Connected.Docs/en/Supply/CodeLists/Expenses.md

 To edit an expense, click the entry in the list and the system opens the edit mode.

-All fields—including subcontractor cost and operations—can be modified.
+All fieldsâ€”including subcontractor cost and operationsâ€”can be modified.
 You can enable or disable an expense using the **Enabled** checkbox.

 When you are done editing, click **Save**.
 If you do not want to save the changes, click **Cancel**.